 Battery Collection Site Operators

-If you are a First Nation or municipality that collects batteries at a depot or through collection events or if you are a retailer or organization that provides collection boxes at your location you do not have registration or reporting requirements under the Batteries Regulation as a collector.
-You may have responsibilities if you are a collector who is also a producer or a hauler.
+If you are a First Nation or municipality that collects batteries at a depot or through collection events, or if you are a retailer or organization that provides collection boxes at your location, you do not have registration or reporting requirements under the Batteries Regulation as a collector.
+However, if you are also a battery producer, hauler, processor or refurbisher, additional responsibilities may apply.

 Producers or PROs will contract with battery haulers (transporters) who arrange for the transport of batteries from collection sites.
-While producers and PROs are required to report the location of the collection sites in their network to the Authority, there is no registration or reporting requirements for municipalities or collection site operators.
+While producers and PROs are required to report the location of the collection sites in their network to RPRA, there are no registration or reporting requirements for collection site operators.

-There is no requirement for a retailer, organization or municipality to facilitate used battery collection services under the Batteries Regulation.
+There is no requirement for a retailer, organization, First Nation community or municipality to facilitate used battery collection services under the Batteries Regulation.

 Click on the links to learn more about the specific requirements for: